spicysomtam/word-count-beam-dataflow/README.md

 This is considered the old and least elegant way, but is probably the simplest.
 This implies you either use a Java based Cloud Function or one which has Java installed via the zip file option.
 Note that Java is not particular cloud or container friendly and does not have the simplicity and ease of execution that more modern languages have.
 Thus the use of Java may not be the easiest solution (unless Java is your thing), and if you wish to go this way, you would probably be best to use say Python (or Node.js), and shell out to run Java via a mini jre installed in the Cloud Function zip file.

-I did not want to spent too much time on setting up and testing this solution as its unlikely to be the best solution to implement; thus I have just included a Python script that gives you an example of how to shell out to run Java.
+I did not want to spent too much time on setting up and testing this solution as its unlikely to be the best solution to implement; thus I have just included a Python script  in the `python-execute-java-to-run-dataflow` folder that gives you an example of how to shell out to run Java.

 ## Dataflow classic template

-This involves making code changes to change the input parameters and such to ones that can be passed at execution time.
-Its kind of a fudge and we are recommended to use Flex templates instead.
+This involves making code changes to change the input parameters to ones that can be passed at execution time.
+Its kind of a fudge and may not work out well if your pipeline flow may change as a result of different inputs.
+Thus Google recommended to use Flex templates instead and classic templates are only there for backward compatibility.

 Thus we try and generate a wordcount example, and follow [official documentation](https://cloud.google.com/dataflow/docs/guides/templates/creating-templates) to modify the code: